ev3dev/ev3dev.github.io/docs/networking.md

 on your EV3, you'll need to connect to a network.
 Here are some resources to help you out.

-# Connecting to the internet
+# Connecting to the Internet

 You have a few options for connecting to the internet.